 Within each series, Sony indicates its superior models by the letter G and names its flagship mirrorless lenses G Master or GM for short.
 Models involving a partnership with Zeiss are labeled ZA, and are generally pitched between Sony’s own G and GM lenses in quality.
 Meanwhile, lenses labeled PZ have a Power Zoom for smooth motorized zooming while filming, while those with OSS refer to Optical SteadyShot stabilisation.
 Phew, enough of the specs and now on to my recommendations; the text links in the next section take you to B&H to check prices, while links to my full reviews and sample galleries are lower on the page.

-Recommended Sony lenses
+Recommended Sony lenses for cropped APSC bodies

-If you own a cropped / APSC sensor body like the A6000 series, the best general-purpose lens is the Sony E 18-135mm, which represents a decent step-up in quality and range over the basic E 16-50mm kit zoom.
-If you’d like to shoot portraits with a blurred background, go for the Sony E 50mm f1.8 OSS which also sports optical stabilisation.
-If you prefer general-purpose shooting at 50mm equivalent, then also consider the Sigma 30mm f1.4 DC DN or Sony E 35mm f1.8 OSS.
+If you’d like to shoot portraits with a blurred background, go for the Sony E 50mm f1.8 OSS which also sports optical stabilisation or the Sigma 56mm f1.4 DC DN which may lack stabilisation but delivered better results in my tests.
+If you prefer general-purpose shooting at 35mm equivalent, I’m very fond of the Sony E 24mm f1.8 ZA which boasts a bright aperture and close-focusing.
+If you favour a 50mm equivalent, then also consider the Sigma 30mm f1.4 DC DN or Sony E 35mm f1.8 OSS.
 If you’re into vlogging or ultra-wide angle photography, the Sony E 10-18mm is a great choice, or perhaps the Sigma 16mm f1.4 DC DN if you’re fond of 24mm equivalent coverage with a bright aperture, and if you want to get close to distant subjects without breaking the bank, then the Sony E 55-210mm is a good option.
+Telephoto shooters on a higher budget should weigh-up the Sony E 70-350mm and Sony FE 70-300mm, with the former giving more reach but the latter working with full-frame if you upgrade in the future; see my Sony E 70-350mm review for more details.
+There’s also the Sigma 100-400mm DG DN to consider.
 Finally, if you’d like the smallest shooting combo, consider the Sony E 20mm f2.8 or Sony E 16mm f2.8.
-Remember all these lenses have their field-of-view reduced by 1.5 times when mounted on a cropped / APSC sensor body.
+Remember all lenses have their field-of-view reduced by 1.5 times when mounted on a cropped / APSC sensor body.

 All my Sony lens reviews